Why does my blood pressure fluctuate?

-Strangely enough, some people experience the opposite of white-coat syndrome: their BP appears normal in the doctor’s office but may be high, even dangerously high, in the course of normal life.
+Strangely enough, some people experience the opposite of white-coat syndrome, called “masked hypertension,” when BP appears normal in the doctor’s office, but may be high at home.

-OTC cold remedies that contain decongestants (for example pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline) can cause temporary increases in blood pressure that can be dangerous for people with HBP.
+If you are taking any OTC cold remedies that contain decongestants (for example pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline), this can cause temporary increases in blood pressure that can be dangerous for people with HBP.